I have no problem with the postmodern rejection of *TRUTH*.

 All any of us can do is essentially make line sketches of ourselves and others.

-So in terms of where this all sits in spectrum of systems and processes present in our society, it seems that we are all fundamentally reliant on cooperative systems at many different levels, and we are all capable of both competitive and cooperative responses to any situation, and the probabilities are largely determined by context.
+So in terms of where this all sits in the spectrum of systems and processes present in our society, it seems that we are all fundamentally reliant on cooperative systems at many different levels, and we are all capable of both competitive and cooperative responses to any situation, and the probabilities are largely determined by context.

 In the sense of each of us becoming profoundly aware of our cooperative reliance on each other, that seems to be largely a bottom up process.